-Biomechanical Analyst: Leigh Allin
+Biomechanical Analyst: Leigh Allin, M.S.

 Leigh is the most recent addition to the SPEED Clinic staff.
 As a former track & field athlete, Leigh hopes to continue the SPEED Clinic’s tradition of state-of-the-art biomechanical analyses for runners and golfers.
 Leigh received a B.S. in mechanical engineering from Virginia Tech, graduating magna cum laude in 2013.
-She will receive an M.S. in engineering mechanics from VT in August of 2014.
+She received an M.S. in engineering mechanics from VT in August of 2014.
 Her graduate research focused on the effects of obesity and age on the biomechanics of slips and falls.
 During her time at Virginia Tech, Leigh also competed in the pole vault for the track & field team.
 She is a 2-time NCAA regional qualifier, 2-time USTFCCCA D1 All-Academic Track & Field team member, and NSCA Strength & Conditioning All-American.
 Leigh’s experiences both in the lab and on the track make her a positive addition to the SPEED Clinic team.

 Web Specialist and Research Assistant: Mike Myers